EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 Received Numbers : [ 2, 1, 2 ]
 Decided Random No.: 2
 ```
-___NOTE :___ _Here we used 3 node HotPocket cluster and with this implementation we did not receive any break of consensus due to a state mismatch._
+___NOTE :___ _A 3-node HotPocket cluster is used in the example above, and there is no break of consensus due to a state mismatch._

-___If you want to implement a more advanced decision-making logic, you can extend this up to voting and selecting majority suggestions kind of approach.___
+___To implement a more advanced decision-making logic, you can extend this implementation to voting and selecting a majority from a list of suggestions.___